sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 ### Assigning Scopes with the UI

-Scopes can be applied to credentials When creating a personal access token or OAuth credentials via the user interface.
+When you create a personal access token or OAuth credentials in the UI (User Interface), you can apply scopes to the token or credentials.
 More information on how to do this will be added in the near future.

 ### Assigning Scopes with the API